Tuition & Financial Assistance

 - Parent of Adelson Alumni

-Tuition may be paid in full or in monthly installments through the Facts payment system.
+Tuition may be paid in full or in monthly installments.
 We require a $1,500 non-refundable deposit ($750 for financial aid applicants) with the enrollment contract.
 The deposit is applied toward tuition.

 Is financial aid available for students in all grades?